stonehippo/osx-package-manager-update-notifications/README.md

 Put the scripts somewhere on your system and make the executable.

 If you want them to run automatically, use *launchd*.
-A couple of examples *launchd* configs are includes; you can drop them into ~/Library/LaunchAgents (or /Library/LaunchAgents if you want them to apply to all users on your system).
+A few example *launchd* configs are includes; you can drop them into ~/Library/LaunchAgents (or /Library/LaunchAgents if you want them to apply to all users on your system).
 You will need to update the paths to point to wherever you placed the shell scripts.

 Caveats
 -------

-Right now, the paths to the package managers (*brew*, *gem*) and *growlnotify* are hardcoded; you may have to edit the scripts to point to the correct location on your system.
+Right now, the paths to the package managers (*brew*, *gem*, *npm*) and *growlnotify* are hardcoded; you may have to edit the scripts to point to the correct location on your system.

 Another thing to watch out for is that the *gemupdates.sh* script assumes the system copy of *gem*; I'm not taking into account something like [RVM](http://rvm.beginrescuend.com) here yet.